Pain Management Clinic

 - Application of devices such as TENS bands, Quell, Ultrasonic Applicators for domiciliary pain relief.

 MBBS, DA, DNB,MNAMS,FIPM(Fellowship in Interventional Pain medicine)

 Dr. Sunny Malik Pain Management

-MBBS, DNB (Anaesthesia), FPM and Palliative care physician
+MBBS, DNB (Anaesthesia), FIPM and Palliative care physician

 Dr. Bablesh Mahawar Pain Management